 - collaborating with the SDRCC Resource Centre to contribute expertise and lessons learned to inform best practices for sport organizations in upholding the UCCMS.

-Out of scope: The adoption and imposition of sanctions, approval of mediated outcomes, and legal defence for violation or sanction challenges related to the UCCMS are all outside of the duties of the OSIC.
+Out of scope: Decisions regarding violations of the UCCMS, the adoption and imposition of sanctions, approval of mediated outcomes, and legal defence for violation or sanction challenges related to the UCCMS are all outside of the duties of the OSIC.

 The OSIC administers the UCCMS in a compassionate, efficient and fair manner that uses trauma-informed best practices at all stages of the process.